ai-algo/Simple-Neural-Network/README.md

 # Simple-Neural-Network
-various simple implementation of parts of neural networks code
+Various simple implementation of parts of back-propagation neural networks code

 1) AND_Perceptron.py, NOT_Perceptron.py, OR_Perceptron.py